Updated on 2025-06-23 GMT+08:00

 After a custom security policy is created, you can modify or delete it.

-You can modify the name, TLS version, cipher suite, and description of a custom security policy as required.
+You can modify the name, TLS versions, cipher suites, and description of a custom security policy as required.

-5. On the TLS Security Policies page, click Custom Security Policies, locate the custom security policy, and click Modify in the Operation column.
+3. On displayed page, locate the custom security policy, and click Modify in the Operation column.

-6. In displayed dialog box, modify the custom security policy as described in Table 4.
+4. In displayed dialog box, modify the custom security policy based on Table 5.

 You can delete a custom security policy as you need.

 If a custom security policy is used by a listener, it cannot be deleted.
-Disassociate the security policy from the listener first.
+Delete the security policy from the listener first.

-5. On the TLS Security Policies page, click Custom Security Policies, locate the custom security policy, and click Delete in the Operation column.
+3. On displayed page, locate the custom security policy, and click Delete in the Operation column.

 Selecting a Security Policy for an HTTPS Listener

-7. Expand Advanced Settings and select a security policy.
+5. Expand Advanced Settings (Optional) and select a security policy.

-You can select a default security policy or a custom security policy.
+You can select a default security policy or custom security policy.

 If there is no custom security policy, you can create one by referring to Creating a Custom Security Policy.